szanata/lollipop/README.md

   - showHeader:<boolean> - If the header bar must be visible.
 Default: true.
   - showFooter:<boolean> - If the footer bar must be visible.
 Default: true.
   - onOpen:<function> - Some function to be evalued after the popup loads.
+  - onClose:<function> - Some function to be evalued after the popup closes.
+  - onBeforeClose:<function> - Some function to be evalued before the popup closes.
   - showCancelButton:<boolean> - If the close button must be visible.
 Default: true.
   - cancelButtonTitle:<boolean> - The close button label.
 Default: *Cancel*.
   - onCancel:<function> - The close button behavior before closing the popup.
 Default: *Cancel*.
 Note that if the close button is visible, ESC key can be used to close it, this also trigger the *onClose* event.